 Your local authority will have specific collection dates for specific waste.
 We will print a calendar of their collection schedule and enclose this for you in your handover pack on your entry date.
 Further copies of the calendar can be found by visiting the local authority’s website.

 Bins should be placed at the side of the road for collection.

-Don’t worry about organising refuse or recycling bins, your Sales Consultant has ordered these from the Local Authority and they will be delivered prior to your Date of Entry.
+Don’t worry about organising refuse or recycling bins; your Sales Consultant will have ordered these from the Local Authority and they will be delivered prior to your Date of Entry.
 Where the Local Authority charges a fee for new bins, Mactaggart & Mickel will have paid this fee for you.
 Please note however, that some local authorities do not allow us to order your bins for you in advance and you may be required to do this yourself.
 Your Sales Consultant will advise.

-Your Sales Consultant may already be aware of the Council Tax bandings for your new home, but you should confirm this information by telephoning the Local Authority Council Tax Department
+Your Sales Consultant may already be aware of the Council Tax banding for your new home, but you should confirm this information by telephoning the Local Authority Council Tax Department

 You should, however, bear in mind that for the last year or two the area now occupied by your new home has been part of an active building site and this, combined with the wetter weather we experience, can mean that your new garden may take a year or two to settle down and become established.